Why the Greek vibe?

 We’re living through a crisis of discourse.
 Social media has balkanized us into filter bubbles.
 Political polarization makes understanding “the other side” feel impossible.
 Nuance has become a liability.

 The Greeks faced similar challenges.
 Athens was politically divided, foreign ideas threatened tradition, and populist demagogues gained power.
 Their solution?
-Institutions and practices designed to slow down thinking and expose people to different perspectives.
+Institutions designed to slow down thinking and expose people to different perspectives.

-9takes represents an attempt to build that kind of institution for the digital age.
-Not as a replacement for existing platforms, but as a complement—a space specifically designed for the kind of thinking that other platforms accidentally discourage.
+9takes is that kind of institution for the digital age—a space specifically designed for the kind of thinking that other platforms accidentally discourage.

 The Greek aesthetic isn’t just decoration.
 It’s a reminder of what we’re building toward.